 Whenever a content creator asks me why they should start an OTT service, I give the same answer:

 Because access to an OTT platform allows users to stream video content from any device using the internet.

-This model offers the best opportunity video-focused businesses have to build a profitable online OTT service they control.
+It’s also the best monetization opportunity for video-focused businesses to build a profitable online OTT service they control.

-Big companies like Netflix and Hulu may be driving much of this growth, but a customer’s OTT journey doesn’t stop with them.
-Viewers continue to explore other app options once they’re converted.
+Big companies like Amazon, Netflix, and Hulu may be driving much of this growth, but we know that viewers continue to explore other app options once they’re converted.

 This is great news.
 Because it means your target audience is already used to paying for OTT video streaming and sees the benefits.